pranavraaghav/verne/README.md

 <!-- ROADMAP -->
 ## Roadmap
+- [ ] Allow creation of multiple PRs on same repo for different dependencies
+- [ ] Handle cases where a package.json isn't present at all
 - [ ] Unit tests
 - [ ] Run as a Github Action
 - [ ] Tables with column word wrap to fit data in smaller terminal windows